 Every business owner has a nightmare client-the kind that makes you wonder why you left your stable job to work with these people.
 I've had a handful in the past few years, but quitting was never a more serious consideration than in two particular cases.
 Both times left me with sleepless nights, a bitter taste in my mouth and a feeling of hopelessness.
 I felt like the only light at the end of the tunnel was closing the doors and going back to substitute teaching.

 The two clients that made me want to quit

-Both were ugly scenarios-low pay, high work, degrading, and ultimately left me asking if owning a business was really worth it.
-Both left me asking “why did this happen?
+I attracted two clients into our business that made me want to quit.
+Both were ugly scenarios-low pay, high work, degrading treatment, and ultimately left me asking if owning a business was really worth it.
+Both clients left me asking “why did this happen?
 I genuinely cared for these people and wanted to serve them!”
-While I can’t change another person, the reality is, when I took a step back, I could see missteps that I had made in the booking process.
+While I can’t change another person, the reality is, when I took a step back, I could see ways I could take responsibility even before they booked with us.

 The one mistake I made to attract my worst clients

 While I may have tweaked our sales call format, and finessed our client care process since then, the reality is that the single misstep I made was this: